ghostwond3r/Self-Way/Guide/where_to_start.md

 </br>

 # PART C

-**First questions to answer when starting with a new objective**

-1. Unearth initial information: What/ Who is the target ?
+When starting with a new objective, there are several key questions you should answer to guide your efforts:

+1. What/Who is the target?
+Unearth initial information to identify your target.
-2. Locate the network range: What is the attack surface ?
+2. What is the attack surface?
+Locate the network range to determine the scope of your attack.
-3. Ascertain active machines: What hosts are alive ?
+3. What hosts are alive?
+Ascertain which machines are active to identify potential targets.
-4. Open ports / access points: How can they be accessed ?
+4. How can they be accessed?
+Identify open ports/access points to understand how to gain entry.
-5. Detect operating systems: What platform are they ?
+5. What platform are they?
+Detect operating systems to understand the technology you'll be dealing with.
-6. Uncover services on ports: What software can be attacked ?
+6. What software can be attacked?
+Uncover services on ports to identify specific software vulnerabilities.
-7. Map the network Tie it all together, document, and form a strategy.
+7. How do all these pieces fit together?
+Map the network to fully understand the infrastructure.

+By answering these questions, you'll be able to tie everything together, document your findings, and form a comprehensive strategy for your attack.

 **The phases of an attack (of course it can be more than this, but thats the more often use)**